SynthWriter/SynthWriter/README.md

 <img align="left" alt="Website" width="29px" src="https://upload.wikimedia.org/wikipedia/commons/f/f2/Website_logo_2.png" />
 -->

 ## A passionate Senior Data Analyst with a strong foundation in corporate finance, who specializes in helping businesses unlock the full potential of their data to drive performance and strategic decision-making.
-With a Master's in Commercial Real Estate Finance and years of experience in both finance and data analytics, I bring a unique perspective that seamlessly integrates financial acumen with advanced data-driven solutions.
+I bring a unique perspective that seamlessly integrates financial acumen with advanced data-driven solutions.

 - 🌱 I’m currently learning more on:
   - Machine learning models